Sillen00/Sillen00/README.md

 - 👋 Hi, I’m @Sillen00
-- 👀 I’m a competitive guy with interested in all kinds of activities like: Riding motorcykle, ping pong, wakeboard, badminton, snowboard, mountainbiking and much much more :D <br>Other intrests are health and food, <br>Economy and today's monetary system. #Bitcoin, <br>Being in nature and in the sun, <br> Traveling, <br>Personal development, <br>And of course Coding :D
+- 👀 I’m a competitive guy with interested in all kinds of activities like: Riding motorcykle, ping pong, wakeboard, badminton, snowboard, mountainbiking and much much more :D <br>Other intrests are health and food, <br>Economy and today's monetary system., <br>Being in nature and in the sun, <br> Traveling, <br>Personal development, <br>And of course Coding :D

 - 🌱 I’m currently studying to FrontEnd Development at Medieinstitutet Göteborg. <br>
 Learning for instance:<br> ![image](https://user-images.githubusercontent.com/114336470/216715500-c5f61dce-0599-4cb8-a3b1-1c03bfefabce.png)